Walking Under History: Discovering the Best Porticoes of Bologna

 In one of the parts of shopping in Bologna, full of banks and fancy cafés, you feel the vibes of modernity strolling under a marvelously frescoed portico, the only one with painted vaults.

-What if you lived in middle-age, your neighbors were ready to kidnap your children, and the arcades stopped you from seeing who’s knocking at your door?
+What if you lived in middle age, your neighbors were ready to kidnap your children, and the arcades stopped you from seeing who was knocking at your door?

 Better to make a hole in the floor and spy downstairs!